14 Bug Report Templates to Copy for QA Testing [2024]

 Ideally, when a developer receives a new bug report, they would like the new GitLab issues to look like this:

-While developers would love all bug reports in GitLab to be as detailed as the screenshot above, this can drive reporters crazy!
+Developers would love all bug reports in GitLab to be as detailed as the screenshot above.

-It's just too much info to collect and too many pieces of software.
+But for the reporter... it's just too much info to collect, and too many pieces of software.

 Finally, if you want your reporters to follow a specific bug report template to help structure the issue description, simply switch on the built-in, customizable template.